Home > Single Post

 What cutting techniques work best for rubber flooring?

-Use a sharp utility knife and metal ruler.
-Score multiple times instead of cutting through in one go.
+Use a sharp utility knife and straight edge.
+Score slowly in multiple passes.

-• Cut on a plywood base, not concrete
+• Cut on wood or cutting board, not concrete

-Avoid skipping subfloor checks, using the wrong adhesive, rushing cuts, and failing to roll the floor after install.
+Avoid skipping subfloor prep, wrong adhesives, poor edge cuts, and not rolling the floor after glue.

 How to finish and maintain rubber flooring after installation?

-• Clean off adhesive residue with a damp cloth
+• Remove glue residue with a damp cloth